Maine Coons and other longhaired cats are prone to getting cat poop stuck in fur.

 We both enjoy his daily grooming.
-When you do it every day you can catch the little knots before they get skin tight and it only takes a few minutes.
+When you do it every day you can catch the little knots before they get tight causing skin irritation, and it only takes a few minutes.

 The big fluffy hair is what makes my coon cat the envy of the neighborhood.
 I knew when I got him that daily grooming would be a part of owning such a magnificent animal.

 Only a few times did The Bezzer Buzzer have diarrhea that stuck to his britches.
-I drew about three inches of warm water in the tub, put a towel in the bottom, scruffed him by the neck and washed his bottom with my free hand.
+I drew about three inches of lukewarm water in the tub, put a towel in the bottom, scruffed him by the neck and washed his bottom with my free hand.

 Keep your coon cat looking like a Coon Cat!

 I am wondering if this is a common thing if so is there any other

 I must confess that I've never heard the word "dags!"
 For others like me, here is a definition (the only one) I found on the web:

 the bathroom, I'm guessing she has something hanging there that

 It happens.
-At our house, we call them "hangers."
-And you are right, sissors will do the trick.
+At our house, we call these chunks of soft stool "hangers."
+And you are right, scissors will do the trick.

 All The Best,